ros-box/a2d2_to_ros/docs/BUS_SIGNAL_CONVERTER.md

 # Converter: Sensor Fusion > Bus Signal

 This converter parses a bus signal data JSON file and outputs the data into a bag file.
+In addition, this converter creates a bag file that publishes TF data for the vehicle along with the vehicle box model.

 ## JSON validation